-ICT and digital
+ICT and Digital

-63. Figures for ongoing provision and maintenance of hardware and software are based on the cost of both Redress Scotland and a Scottish Government division using the Scottish Government's own SCOTS IT service.
+60. Figures for ongoing provision and maintenance of hardware and software are based on the cost of both Redress Scotland and a Scottish Government division using the Scottish Government's own SCOTS IT service.
 The estimates include the costs of computers, printers, phones, and mobile devices.
-Figures also include estimated costs associated with the development and continuous improvement of a case management system (including licences, hosting, configuration, maintenance, and technical support), with technology and services to be procured from private sector suppliers.
-Forecast costs for the case management system have been recently refined following an options appraisal exercise and development of a procurement strategy.
+Figures also include the estimated costs of a case management system procured from a private sector supplier.